 Alicia Valencia Akers joined the Chadwick community in Fall 2013 after 9 years of experience working in undergraduate admissions at Scripps College and the University of Southern California.
-Immediately prior to her time at Chadwick, she worked with graduate business school students first at USC and later as director of Management Leadership for Tomorrow, a national organization which readies students for admission to top business schools in the nation.
+She later worked with graduate business school students at USC and later as director of Management Leadership for Tomorrow, a national organization which readies students for admission to top business schools in the nation.